Marijuana (Cannabis)

 Transdermal THC patches are now hitting the market, although not legal yet in LA., and are infused with THC and applied to the body.
 Small amounts of THC are released from the patch and penetrate through skin and into the small blood vessels in the deeper layers of skin.

-Because of the limited, slow absorption over a number of hours rather than all at once, it is purported that there are fewer side effects without the intense psychoactive high one gets with smoking or vaping.
-There may be less paranoia as can be seen with other forms of THC administration and less appetite spiking “munchies.”
+Because of the limited, slow absorption over a number of hours rather than all at once, it is purported that there are fewer side effects including less intense psychoactive effects than what one gets with smoking or vaping.
+There also may be less paranoia as can be seen with other forms of THC administration and less appetite spiking “munchies.”
 THC patches can be worn all-day or all-night to provide relief to those suffering from chronic issues like pain and anxiety.

 A major advantage to the use of transdermal THC patches is that the THC is absorbed directly into the blood and transported to the brain and throughout the body.
 This method of delivery bypasses the lungs, liver, and stomach, thus avoiding metabolic breakdown before reaching the brain.
 When THC is taken orally it is metabolized in the gut then the liver where a large proportion of it is metabolized into 11-hydoxy THC, which has a different and possibly more powerful psychoactive effect compared with THC.
 Furthermore, 11-hydoxy THC may not provide the same therapeutic benefits such as pain relief as does THC.